Rlocksley/loci/README.md

 3.] clone cglm into ./loci/src

 ### Building
-To build the engine and examples use these command:
+To build the loci and examples use these command:
 ``` bash
 mkdir build
 cd build